MouseLand/rastermap/tutorial/README.md

 python -m facemap
 ```

 Then open the video "cam1_TX39_20Hz.avi" in facemap (this is a subset of the video).
-You can see how facemap works in [mesoscope3.ipynb](mesoscope3.ipynb).
+You can process this small subset of data in the GUI.

 I've run facemap on the whole movie and aligned them to the neural frames for you.
-So now let's see how the behavior relates to the neural activity.
-Open [mesoscope4.ipynb](mesoscope4.ipynb).
+So now let's see how the behavior relates to the neural activity in the notebook.

 ## BONUS: Explore data in [rastermap](https://github.com/MouseLand/rastermap) GUI